BernardoABDamasceno/MDJ-GigaGun/README.md

  - bug where the flamethower flames were blue for a second after firing when first clicking into the game (once on startup)
  - some objects make the player start stutter walking
  - parameterizar tudo como deve de ser

+ ## Missing:
+ - nav mesh hasn't yet been implemented in the new MOJO scene